Spring Boot Cache Abstraction

 -

-references/spring-cache-doc-snippet.md : narrative overview extracted from Spring documentation.
+references/spring-cache-doc-snippet.md : narrative overview from Spring documentation.

 -